x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 4. **Same as Source**: Checks for a server hosting a copy of the affected database that has monitoring components in a state that's the same as the current server hosting the affected copy.

 If BCSS is invoked as a result of a failover that's triggered by a managed availability monitoring component (for example, via a Failover responder), an additional mandatory constraint is enforced where the target server's component health must be better than the server on which the failover occurred.
-For example, if a failure of Outlook on the web (formerly known as Outlook Web App) triggers a managed availability failover via a Failover responder, BCSS must select a server hosting a copy of the affected database on which Oulook on the web is healthy.
+For example, if a failure of Outlook on the web (formerly known as Outlook Web App) triggers a managed availability failover via a Failover responder, BCSS must select a server hosting a copy of the affected database on which Outlook on the web is healthy.

 ## DAG Management Service